Back to The Counterfeit

 • hope is deepest when it rests on Christ alone.

-For that reason, perseverance in exile can become a school of purification.
+For that reason, perseverance in exile becomes a school of purification.
 What seemed like loss becomes, under , a more solid beginning.

-Therefore let no soul conclude that the answer to the present darkness is either compromise or despair.
+No soul should therefore conclude that the answer to the present darkness is either compromise or despair.
 Christ asks for something more demanding and more fruitful: steadfast endurance, loving reparation, and supernatural hope.
 By these means the faithful resist the counterfeit without becoming spiritually deformed by the struggle against it.

 Footnotes